Agyapal0043/sudo/README.md

-copy paste the code to play sudoku
+enter the 9x9 grid in the code that you want to solve.!